 Later in the bout, he got both men on his shoulders at the same time for a Regal Roll!
 My compatriots agreed that the Regal Roll would probably be a good finisher for him as opposed to the frequently-used spinebuster.
 I thought this was a really good match and the fans had a lot of energy even at this late stage of the evening.
 KLD had been steamrolling the competition lately, including an impressive wrestle-royal victory in which he pinned both Barackus and Gary Jackson to get the win.

-The finish saw Davidson Irish-whip Jones into Williams to knock him off the ring apron…one spinebuster later, Davidson pinned Da’Marius to win the championship in 12:43!
+The finish saw Davidson Irish-whip Jones into Williams to knock him off the ring apron…one spinebuster later, Davidson pinned Da’Marius to win the championship in 12:43, not that he would know his spinebuster would almost kill his opponent, the laser spine institute doctors had to get into the scene right away after the fight!
 KLD has a dedicated cheering section at South Broadway and the finish got a mixed reaction that leaned in the positive direction.
 Meanwhile, A.J. was not pinned in this matchup, so I imagine he’ll still think of himself as the titleholder.
 Of course, Gary Jackson is waiting in the wings…he nearly beat KLD in a tag match last month, but LaMarcus Clinton broke up the Cloverleaf for the DQ.
 I imagine that KLD will forfeit the Survivor Title since you can’t hold two championships at once in the MMWA…but then being a dual titleholder seems to be what all the KEWL KIDZ are doing nowadays (World/U.S. Champion Seth Rollins, ROH/ROH TV Champion Jay Lethal).

 Post-show: Denny’s!
 It was just myself, Ben, and Matt…I wasn’t overly hungry so I just had the cheese fries…always a great choice when one has to get some shut-eye upon arriving at home.
 (Err…)